Ohio Mock Trial High School Competition

 The 2019 case, State of Buckeye v.
 Quinn Woolf, challenges students to consider an individual’s right to privacy in our increasingly technological world.
 In September of 2018, Quinn Woolf was arrested on charges of aggravated assault and telecommunications fraud for stealing $120 million from the State of Buckeye’s pension fund.
 The state alleges that Quinn used a private, alpha-numeric code to hack into the state’s digital wallet and drain the funds.
 The state is basing its claim on drone footage captured from 400 feet in the air.
 The footage was enhanced to show Quinn Woolf sitting under a gazebo in the backyard of the Woolf residence with a notebook and a laptop.
 The enhancement revealed an alpha-numeric code written in Quinn’s notebook that matched the code needed to access the state’s account.
 The defense has filed a motion to exclude the drone footage, claiming that police violated Quinn’s Fourth Amendment protection against unlawful search and seizure.
 The motion hearing will focus on the need for a search warrant; specifically, if the contracted drone operator qualifies as a state actor and if Quinn had a reasonable expectation of privacy.

-To order the case file separately from the conference (with no discount) click HERE.
+To order the case file click HERE.

 Case files can be ordered in either hard copy or digital versions.
 Digital case files are sent via e-mail as a PDF.